stormasm/dbnotes/openraft/codeflow.md

 Raft::new
 ```

-which calls into *openraft/src/raft.rs*.
-From here you can dive down
+which is located in *openraft/src/raft.rs*.

-further to see what is going on...
+From here you can dive down further to see what is going on...

 * src/core/raft_core.rs